 - If you are driving between Chile and Argentina, make sure your rental car is licensed to go across the border.

 - Although they are making strides to pave the highways across Patagonia, especially the Austral highway, the majority of roads in the area are dirt roads.
+Be prepared for an adventurous drive.

 - You will end up crossing numerous rivers and streams while driving in Chile.
 The bridges and ferries were some of my favorite parts of the drive.
-The water is crystal blue and the foliage near the rivers have leaves bigger than you!
+The water is crystal blue and the foliage near the rivers has leaves bigger than you!

 - Make sure you fill your gas tank up when you can.
-When looking at a map, the towns may seem closer than they are, but the roads wind through mountains and cross rivers and are not usually paved.
+When looking at a map the towns may seem closer than they are, but the roads wind through mountains and cross rivers and are not usually paved.
 We found ourselves completely out of gas five miles from Palena and had to coast the rest of the way there.
 Avoid this stress!

 6. Stay connected!